-Summary: Signatory Cyprus has committed to ratify the convention, but its parliament still has not approved draft ratification legislation introduced in 2011.
-Cyprus has participated in several meetings of the convention, most recently in September 2017.
-It, however, abstained from the vote on a key United Nations (UN) resolution promoting the convention in December 2017.
+Summary: Cyprus has made little to no progress toward ratifying the convention, which it signed in 2009.
+Cyprus has participated in several meetings of the convention, most recently in September 2018.
+It abstained from the vote on a key United Nations (UN) resolution promoting the convention in December 2018.

 Cyprus states that it has never used or produced cluster munitions.
-It has not provided information on its stockpiled cluster munitions, but transferred 3,760 cluster munitions and 2,559 submunitions to Bulgaria in 2014 for the purposes of destruction, where 2,416 cluster munitions were destroyed in 2018.
+It transferred a stockpile of cluster munitions to Bulgaria in 2014 for the purposes of destruction, where 2,416 cluster munitions were destroyed in 2018.

 The Republic of Cyprus signed the Convention on Cluster Munitions on 23 September 2009.

 In November 2018, Cyprus repeated its long-held position that its ratification of the convention is dependent on first resolving “the abnormal security situation on the island.”

 In December 2018, Cyprus abstained from the vote on UN General Assembly (UNGA) Resolution 73/54 urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
 It has abstained from voting on this annual UNGA resolution promoting the convention since it was first introduced in 2015.
 It is one of only two signatories that did not vote in favor of the resolution.

 Cyprus participated in one international conference of the Oslo Process to develop the convention text in Vienna in December 2007, but attended the formal negotiations of the convention in Dublin in May 2008 and the Convention on Cluster Munitions Signing Conference in Oslo in December 2008 only as an observer.